 Cross-comparison studies were performed using the portable verification equipment EM27/SUN, and the instrument data were processed for baseline correction, spectral fine registration, and environmental parameter profile reconstruction.
 The GMI sensor on the GF5-02 satellite was recently tested using the HRFTS, and the results showed that the CO2 column concentration retrieval error was about 1.5 ppm and the CH4 column concentration retrieval error was about 11.3 ppb.

-Previously, the researchers also designed an 11-field global digital calibration field network to meet the and wide dynamic range calibration requirements for the characteristics of the GMI such as large field of view, non-imaging, and hyperspectral, and the calibration experiments were conducted with it, and the results showed that the performance of the GMI is stable in orbit with the standard deviation of variation not exceeding 3%.
+Previously, the researchers also designed an 11-field global digital calibration field network to meet the high-frequency and wide dynamic range calibration requirements for the characteristics of the GMI such as large field of view, non-imaging, and hyperspectral, and the calibration experiments were conducted with it, and the results showed that the performance of the GMI is stable in orbit with the standard deviation of variation not exceeding 3%.

 This innovation in the verification of satellite ground synchronization enables the optimization of satellite inversion algorithm and systematic error correction, thereby improving the monitoring of global carbon sources and sinks.